Summary

 What is the best restaurant in Marseille in 2026?

 The best restaurant depends on your tastes.
 For authentic Mediterranean cuisine at the Old Port, Au Bout Du Quai (1 Av. de Saint-Jean, 13002) offers fresh produce from local fishermen, 100% homemade cooking, with an 80-seat terrace facing the port.
+For a romantic sea-view dinner, head to the Corniche Kennedy or the Goudes.
+For a tighter budget, aim for Le Panier and Noailles.

 Where to eat fresh fish in Marseille?

 The best fish restaurants are at the Old Port, where fishermen deliver their catch every morning.
 Favour restaurants that display the provenance of their products and change their menu according to the day's catches.
+Our [pick of the best fish restaurants](/en/blog/meilleur-restaurant-poisson-marseille) covers addresses from the Old Port to the Goudes.

 Prices vary by neighbourhood and restaurant type.
 Expect 15 to 25 euros for a lunch set menu, 30 to 50 euros for a full dinner, and 50 to 70 euros for a gastronomic meal with bouillabaisse.
 Street food and pizzerias offer options under 15 euros.
+On the Corniche and in the calanques, sea-view tables often climb above 60 euros.

-Should I book restaurants in Marseille?
+Should I book the best restaurants in Marseille?

 What are the best neighbourhoods for eating in Marseille?